Frequently Asked Questions (FAQ)

 - You can find more information as to tuition rates here

 Please email us at Admission@bcc.cuny.edu so we can check if your application can be reactivated for the current semester.
 You should also check your email as we may have already sent you an email asking you to reactivate your application.

 You can create a CUNYfirst account by going to www.cuny.edu, hovering over login, clicking CUNYfirst, and then selecting New User.
 Follow the steps to create your account.
 You can also find more information on how to do this on the CUNY website to www.cuny.edu/apply and then selecting check application status

 The application fee is paid to the City University of New York (CUNY) and they are the only ones that can provide fee waivers.
-If you have submitted the application already, we can request a fee waiver on your behalf.
-You will need to write us an email to Admission@bcc.cuny.edu and indicate the reason that you are unable to pay the fee, in relation to the pandemic.
+If you have submitted the application already, write us an email to Admission@bcc.cuny.edu and we can provide some resources on a case-by-case basis.

-Once you have completed the admissions process, you will get an email with a link to make an appointment with an academic advisor to register for courses.
+Once you have completed the admissions process, you will get an email with instructions to make an appointment with an academic advisor to register for courses.
 We may also call you to assist you with making the appointment.
 You will be able to make your appointment for in-person or virtual.
 See your accepted student webpage for step by step instructions.